lcalvobartolome/NLPipe/README.md

     * `--nw` is the number of workers to use with Dask.
 The default value is `0`.
     * `--lang` is the language of the text to be preprocessed.
 At the time being, only English (`en`) and Spanish (`es`) are supported.
 The default value is `en`.
     * `--spacy_model`is the Spacy model to be used for the preprocessing.
 The default value is `"en_core_web_md"`.
+    * `--no-ngrams` is a flag to disable n-grams dectection.

 > *Note that you need to choose the Spacy model according to the language of the text to be preprocessed.
 For example, if the text is in `English`, you can choose one out of `en_core_web_sm` | `en_core_web_md` | `en_core_web_lg` | `en_core_web_trf`.
 In case the language of the text is Spanish, the following are available: `es_core_news_sm` | `es_core_news_md` | `es_core_news_lg` | `es_core_news_trf`.
 In general, if you have enough computational resources and need advanced text processing capabilities, `xx_core_xx_lg` or `xx_core_xx_trf` are the best choices.
 However, if you have limited resources or need to process text quickly, `xx_core_xx_sm` might be a better option. `xx_core_xx_md` provides a balance between the latter options.*
 >> **If you are using transformer models, you still need to install spacy-transformers yourself!**

 ## Directory Structure